I don’t typically visit cemeteries because my mother always used to say she wasn’t sure if a ghost might follow us home.

 This was the first statue of John Knox to be erected in Scotland and it sits on the second highest hill in Scotland.

 I would have loved to have stayed with those who had gathered for what was sure to be an epic sunset of the city, but our time here was short as we needed to meet up with my aunt for dinner.

-Plus, I would have missed all the murals.
+Also, I would have missed all the murals!

 Have you visited any cemeteries?
 Which is your favorite?

 Let your light shine!